OWF/owf2014/pages/en/news/Legal-and-licensing-aspects-of-open-source/index.md

 when adopting or contributing to open source.

-This track will stand **31th of October**, possible topics include: Contribution policies, Contributor License Agreement (CLAs), Legal issues and the cloud, Open source and contracts, Open source and standards & Compliance processes.
+This track will stand **31th of October**.
+Possible topics include: Contribution policies, Contributor License Agreement (CLAs), Legal issues and the cloud, Open source and contracts, Open source and standards & Compliance processes.